UK's Brexit proposal rebuffed in Brussels as 'no basis' for a deal

 Diplomats and officials said the offer, made on Wednesday by British Prime Minister Boris Johnson, would have to be overhauled to yield a divorce agreement before Britain is due to leave at the end of this month.

-Wary of being seen as intransigent or being blamed should the increasingly intractable divorce end up in a chaotic no-deal split, the EU initially said it would analyze Johnson’s plan.
+Wary of being seen as intransigent or being blamed should the increasingly intractable divorce end up in a chaotic no-deal split, the EU initially said it would analyse Johnson’s plan.

 But EU diplomats and officials dealing with Brexit made clear they thought it could be no more than a starting point to more talks.